 You decide to subscribe to hear about more offers.
 You really want those trainers, but might hold out for a better offer.

-4 months later, you're scrolling through your never ending inbox.
+4 months later, you're scrolling through your never-ending inbox.
 You open some email about promotions, to be hit with a mixture of bright colours and multiple images of trainers - no cut-out imagery or minimal styling to be seen.
-You read no further and delete straight away.
+You read no further and delete it straight away.
 Unbeknownst to you, this was the same website you were going to buy from months ago.

 Because of the inconsistent branding, you no longer recognise the product and messaging that you originally connected with.
 Resulting in a loss of loyalty, and ultimately a lost sale for that business.

 Now imagine the same happening for multiple customers.
 Poor brand consistency can be possibly crippling to a business.
 Always follow brand guidelines when you're putting something out into the world.
 If you don't have any, then it's definitely worth the investment to have them created for your brand.
 How do you expect customers to be aligned and connected with what you're doing, if there's a chance your own team aren't?